Steve0320/Emu-Api/README.md

 This library allows communication with a Rainforest Automation EMU-2 device.
 It is a rewrite of Rainforest's Emu-Serial-API in Python 3, and follows a similar architectural pattern where possible.

+### Installation
+This library is distributed via pip and may be installed using `pip install emu-power`.

 ### Usage
 This API can be used in asynchronous mode or synchronous mode.
 Technically, communication always happens asynchronously with the Emu, but this library allows for a synchronous API to emulated.